 18-Month Developmental Milestone #1: Your Toddler Toddling

-At 18-months, most typically developing infants in industrialized nations have started walking.
-That caveat is important.
+At 18 months, most typically developing infants in industrialized nations have started walking without holding onto anything.
+Those caveats are important.
 Some children have started walking long ago and some are just getting the hang of it.
-The onset of walking is likely due to a number of factors that will include the kid’s temperament, the opportunities they have been given, and how much encouragement they have received.
+The onset of walking is likely dependent on a number of factors that will include the kid’s temperament, the opportunities they have been given, and how much encouragement they have received.

 Red Flags: An 18-month-old who appears to be unable to stand or support themselves for long despite some effort may have deeper developmental issues.
 Look for signs that your toddler is favoring one side overwhelmingly or seems unable to coordinate their limbs in a way that allows them to get mobile.